Interdisciplinary Graduate Certificate in Women's Health

 The Issues in Women’s Health course is the key required course for the certificate.

-Students take at least one course from each of the certificate’s three domains:
+Students then take at least one course from each of the certificate’s three domains:

 - Domain I: Individual Experiences of Disease, Wellness, Maturation, and Growth